edgeimpulse/expert-projects/software-integration-demos/hugging-face-image-classification-dataset.md

 ---
 description: >-
-  Leveraging open-source Hugging Face Image Datasets for use in an Edge Impulse computer vision project.
+  Leveraging open-source Hugging Face image datasets for use in an Edge Impulse computer vision project.
 ---